Death Church

-Death Church is the first studio album by the anarcho-punk band Rudimentary Peni.
+Death Church is the first studio album by British anarcho-punk band Rudimentary Peni.
 It was released in 1983 on Corpus Christi Records.
 The recording and mixing took place at Southern Studios in April 1983 and was engineered by John Loder.
 "Rotten to the Core" is a direct verbal attack against John Lydon and Joe Strummer, accusing them of being hypocrites.